marc2332/freya/book/src/learn/components.md

 Notice how we anotate our `TextLabel` component with the macro `#[component]`, this will transform every argument of the function (just `text: String` in this case) to a component prop, so we can later use the component in a declarative way in the RSX.

-For more complex components you might want to leave the props to an external props intead of using the `#[components]` macro:
+For more complex components you might want to put the props in an external struct intead of using the `#[components]` macro:

 ```rs
 #[derive(Props, PartialEq, Clone)]